ziggydonuts/Draftbox/README.md

 ## How it works

 - Vanilla HTML, CSS, and JavaScript — no framework, no build step.
-- Calls the [Google Gemini API](https://ai.google.dev) directly from the browser to generate captions (free tier, no billing required).
+- Calls the [Google Gemini API](https://ai.google.dev) directly from the browser to generate captions.
 - You bring your own API key (get a free one at [aistudio.google.com/apikey](https://aistudio.google.com/apikey)).
 It's stored in `sessionStorage` only — never sent anywhere but `generativelanguage.googleapis.com`, and cleared as soon as you close the tab.
 - The model is prompted to return structured JSON (caption + hashtags), which is parsed and rendered as draft cards.